 Candidates may be enrolled in college at the time of application, but must have at least 21 units of general education credits satisfying General Education curriculum standards with courses (which may include courses in Natural Science, Social Science, Mathematics, Language, and Humanities.)
 By time of appointment, a Candidate must have completed 60 Semester Units of study at a state accredited college or university.
 A degree in Park Administration, Natural Sciences, Social Sciences, Law Enforcement, or related fields is desirable.

 7. I am interested in serving as a Seasonal Park Ranger in California.
 What do I need to do?

 California State Parks does not utilize traditionally seasonal ranger positions.
 Our Ranger positions are full-time.

-8. I completed the PAT and Written exams and received my rank information.
+8. I completed the Physical Agility Test (PAT) and written exams and received my rank information.
 Does this mean I am selected to continue in the process?

 Attaining a rank on the Eligibility List does not automatically qualify a candidate for selection.
 While candidates in the first three ranks on the Eligibility List must be given first consideration, the Department has the discretion to select candidates based on qualifications and not simply rank.
 Only the best qualified candidates will be chosen to continue in the selection process.
 These candidates will be contacted by an investigator to begin the Background Investigation phase of the selection process.

 9. Do I have to buy my own uniforms for the academy?
 How much are uniforms and equipment?

 Cadets are required to show up on the first day of the academy with all the approved basic SPPO uniform items for the academy.
 A list of approved items is made available prior to starting the academy and the cost of the basic cadet uniform items can be over $1000.00.
 SPPOs are required to wear P.O.P.E.
-(Peace Officer Protective Equipment); these items will be issued at no cost to the cadet.
+(Peace Officer Protective Equipment).

 10. Where is the academy?